hussam95/chart-vision/readme.md

 1. Make sure you update the `model_utils.py` of `predict` django-app.
 You can load your own model from this file into your app.

+2. Make sure to have a media directory at the root of django project.
+This will handle file uploads.

-2. Run the django server
+3. Run the django server

-3. Upload an image using the form on the home page.
+4. Upload an image using the form on the home page.

-4. Wait for the application to predict the class of the image.
+5. Wait for the application to predict the class of the image.

-5. View the predicted class on the results page.
+6. View the predicted class on the results page.

 # Acknowledgments